-In his address, Holder urged European countries to adopt statutes similar to one in the United States — and, more recently, in France and Norway — that make it illegal to provide support for terrorists or to plan acts of terrorism.
+Holder called on European countries to adopt statutes similar to one in the United States — and, more recently, in France and Norway — that make it illegal to provide support for terrorists or to plan acts of terrorism.

 Holder was discussing the situation in Syria in meetings this week with government officials in Norway, including Prime Minister Erna Solberg.
 He was also expected to talk about it during meetings in London later this week with attorneys general from the United Kingdom, Canada, Australia and New Zealand.